Welcome to Academic Information Searching, Publishing and Management (AISPM).

 The course is a “toolbox for research”-course with a mix of presentations and hands-on exercises, either working on your own focusing on your own PhD-project or in small groups with a shared focus.
 Please remember to bring your computer.

 Preparation before the course: Please see the attached file with articles of subjects covered in the course.
-As preparation for the class exercises, you are asked to skim an article, which is also attached.
 Prior to the course you also need to make sure you can log in to Aalborg University Research Portal at vbn.aau.dk/admin.
 For support, please contact email@example.com.